playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

 > Hang on a moment...
 If Zone.js is what triggers `ApplicationRef.tick`, why does it seem to run change detection even when there is seemingly no asynchronous API involved?

 That's a good point!
-After all, the following Angular component doesn't use `setTimeout` and yet it still triggers `ApplicationRef.tick` (so long as you have NgZone enabled):
+After all, the following Angular component doesn't use `setTimeout`, and yet it still triggers `ApplicationRef.tick` (so long as you have NgZone enabled):

 ```typescript
 import { ApplicationRef, Component, NgZone } from '@angular/core';